roblesterjr04/EloquentSalesForce/docs/README.md

 ## Batch Collection Object

 The batch collection object can be used independently of the facade if you'd like to create a batch over time and then execute later.
 When using the `batch()` method on the query builder, the assembled query builder is added to a collection on the facade.
-You can either run that batch collection by using the method `SObjects::runBatch()` or you can access the collection by returning `SObjects::getBatch()`.
+You can either run that batch collection by using the method `SalesForce::runBatch()` or you can access the collection by returning `SalesForce::getBatch()`.
 If you have the object stored in a variable, you can run it with `->run()` or you can add more query builders to it with `->batch`

 ```php
 $batchCollection = new SOQLBatch();